 - 1. Wireless security is the prevention of unauthorized access or damage to computers using wireless networks. - 2.
 Hackers have found wireless networks relatively easy to break into, and even use wireless technology to hack into wired networks. - 3.
 Wireless Intrusion Prevention Systems (WIPS) or Wireless Intrusion Detection Systems (WIDS) are commonly used to enforce wireless security policies. - 4.
 Service set identification (SSID) a series of 0 to 32 octets.
 It is used as a unique identifier for a wireless LAN.
 Since this identifier must often be entered into devices manually by a human user, it is often a human-readable string and thus commonly called the "network name". - 5.
 Every wireless router has the ability to broadcast its name, or SSID (Service Set Identifier).
 Disabling SSID broadcasting means that your wireless network won't appear in the list of "Available Wireless Networks" on any nearby computer. - 6.
 Encryption is used to hide or mask the data being sent through wireless transmission. - 7.
 WEP is a notoriously weak security standard.
 The password it uses can often be cracked in a few minutes with a basic laptop computer and widely available software tools. - 8.
 WPA offers the benefits Enhancement data security, robust key management, Data origin authentication and Data integrity protection. - 9.
-In computer networking, MAC Filtering refers to a

-- security access control method whereby the 48-bit address assigned to each network card is used to determine accessto the network. - 10.
+In computer networking, MAC Filtering refers to a security access control method whereby the 48-bit address assigned to each network card is used to determine access to the network. - 10.
 MAC filtering is not an effective control in wireless networking as attackers can eavesdrop on wireless transmissions. - 11.
 A wireless router is the most important piece of equipment that allows the internet to work. - 12.
 Wi-Fi uses radio waves like other wireless devices such as laptops and cellular phones, and radios - 13.
 A modem is a device that converts the digital signals from a computer into specific frequencies that can travel to television or telephone lines. - 14.
-A wireless local area network (WLAN) is a wireless computer network that links twoor more devices using a wireless distribution method (often spread-spectrum or OFDM radio) within a limited area such as a home, school, computer laboratory, or office building. - 15.
-WLAN are also as prone to various attacks as their counterpart wired LANs are.
+A wireless local area network (WLAN) is a wireless computer network that links two or more devices using a wireless distribution method (often spread-spectrum or OFDM radio) within a limited area such as a home, school, computer laboratory, or office building.

+15. WLAN are also as prone to various attacks as their counterpart wired LANs are.
-Fill in the blank 6.11.1.1 WPA2 uses an device that encrypts the network with a 256-bit key; the longer key length improves security over WEP.
-6.11.1.2 WIPS stands for.....
-6.11.1.3 Wired Equivalent Privacy (WEP) is a security algorithm for..... wireless networks.
-6.11.1.4S ervice set identification (SSID)

-a series of 0 to0 ctets.
-6.11.1.5 MAC addresses are ...assigned to each card.
-6.11.1.6 A wireless router is the most important piece of equipment that allowsthe to work.
+1. Fill in the blank

+- I. WPA2 uses an device that encrypts the network with a 256-bit key; the longer key length improves security over WEP. - II.
+WIPS stands for..... - III.
+Wired Equivalent Privacy (WEP) is a security algorithm for..... wireless networks. - IV.
+Service set identification (SSID) a series of 0 tooctets. - V. MAC addresses areassigned to each card. - VI.
+A wireless router is the most important piece of equipment that allows the to work. - VII.
+A modem is a device that converts the..... from a computer into specific frequencies that can travel totelevision or telephone lines